 What Do the Policy Changes Mean?

-In short, the people-to-people style of travel offered by Ker & Downey and our in-country partners are not going to be impacted, for the time being.
-The recently-announced changes will impact self-planners, group tours, cruise ship passengers, yacht charters, and private plane travelers the most.
+In short, the style of travel offered by Ker & Downey and our in-country partners is not impacted, for the time being.
+The changes will impact self-planners, group tours, cruise ship passengers, yacht charters, and private plane travelers the most.
 Arranging a journey on your own that avoids the now-prohibited government-connected businesses is a challenge.
 Cuba is best explored in the hands of an expert tour operator, a private guide and driver, and your own in-country concierge for constant support.
-Our legal, people-to-people trips will get U.S. citizens to Cuba with all of these boxes checked, ensuring that your trip is on the up and up, and giving you the peace of mind that comes with our meticulous planning.
+Our legal Support for the Cuban People trips will get U.S. citizens to Cuba with all of these boxes checked, ensuring that your trip is on the up and up, and giving you the peace of mind that comes with our meticulous planning.
 Read more about our legal trips to Cuba.

 Getting to Cuba